C-3DevO/Churn_in_Telecom_phase_3_project/README.md

 - Offer **customized international or bundled plans** to customers with heavy international calling to reduce churn driven by high charges.
 - Educate customers on plan benefits to highlight convenience, predictability, and cost savings.

 ### 4. Regional and State-Level Retention Strategies
-- Target **high-churn states** such as New Jersey, Texas, Maryland, and Minnesota with retention campaigns.
 - Investigate and address service quality or infrastructure issues in **area code 415**, where churn is elevated despite high customer volume.
-- Deploy **localized promotions** and faster issue resolution to strengthen loyalty in at-risk regions.
+- Deploy **localized promotions** and faster issue resolution to strengthen loyalty in at-risk states.

 ---